 Thank you for the example you have provided us.
 And thank you for welcoming us here today.

 A video shared by a lovely user on Instagram 2cool_4school_2lame_4fame.
-During the walkabout Catherine talked about Christmas and new baby.
+During the walkabout, Catherine talked about Christmas and a new baby.
 As Hello reported,